e7d/ifconfig/README.md

 ### Rate-limiting

-Access to the API can be rate-limited.
-By doing so, a specific IP can only call this service a specific amount of time for a defined window of time (e.g.: 500 times per minute).
+By rate-limiting access to the API, a specific IP can only call this service a specific amount of time for a defined window of time (e.g.: 500 times per minute).

 When issuing a request to a rate-limited service, a set of additional headers are added to the HTTP response:
 ```